 For U.S. citizens or resident aliens, the rules for filing income tax returns and paying estimated tax are generally the same whether taxpayers are in the U.S. or abroad.
 All worldwide income is potentially subject to U.S. income tax.
 For U.S. citizens living oversea, there are additional filing requirements/deadlines that need to be addressed.
 Please see below for a summary of the most important tax deadlines.

-- April 15 – US filing deadline and due date for all taxes owed.
+- April 15 – U.S. filing deadline and due date for all taxes owed.
 The tax deadline for all Americans is April 15th unless that day falls on a weekend or holiday.
 If the deadline falls on a weekend or holiday, the due date will be the next business day.

 - June 15 – Expat filing deadline.
 The IRS grants expats living abroad an automatic extension on their U.S. expat taxes.
 The IRS gives an automatic 2-month extension to allow for the time it might take to receive all the necessary foreign documents.
-However if there are taxes due, the tax payment still needs to be paid before April 15th to prevent interest from accruing beginning April 15th.
+However, if there are taxes due, the tax payment still needs to be paid before April 15th to prevent interest from accruing beginning April 15th.

-- October 15 – Final tax deadline IF you have already applied for an extension.
+- October 15 – Final tax deadline IF taxpayers have already applied for an extension.
 At times gathering all the necessary documents can take a long time for expatriates living overseas.
-For this reason, the IRS allows an extension until October 15th as the absolute last deadline.
+For this reason, the IRS allows an extension until October 15th as the last deadline.
 This deadline is only applicable if the taxpayer has previously filed for an extension on Form 4868.